timwilliate/engineering-blog/_posts/2015-09-24-better-spray-metrics-with-kamon.md

 managing state.

-In the end, what we decided to do is to replace `HttpService` with `TracingHttpService`, which is largely identical to `HttpService` the biggest difference being in how it seals routes:
+In the end, what we decided to do is to replace `HttpService` with `TracingHttpService`, which is largely identical to `HttpService`, the biggest difference being in how it seals routes:

 ```scala